 Eye exams are required for everyone, whether or not you have any vision complaints.
 Many people wait until there is a problem before visiting their eye doctor, but that’s not a smart move if you want long-lasting eye health.
 Regular eye exams are the only way to detect many vision conditions and eye diseases that do not present early symptoms.
 Our eye care specialists will assess visual acuity, functional vision skills, and ocular health.
-So no matter how old you are or your health condition, it’s time to contact us to book your eye exam at Gaddie Eye Centers. located to serve Jefferson, Carroll, Oldham and many neighboring Kentucky communities.
+So no matter how old you are or your health condition, it’s time to contact us to book your eye exam at Gaddie Eye Centers located to serve Carrollton, LaGrange, Louisville and many neighboring Kentucky communities.

 Top Three Reasons You Need Routine Eye Exams